hassio-addons/addon-tailscale/tailscale/DOCS.md

 1. Navigate to the [DNS page][tailscale_dns] of the admin console:

-   - Choose a Tailnet name.
+   - Choose a tailnet name.

    - Enable MagicDNS if not already enabled.